 Summary: This article was written and published Sept. ’15.
 There is an important passage of Scripture that starts in the first verse of Revelation twenty-one and continues through the fifth verse of Revelation twenty-two (Rev. 21:1-22:5).
 The controversy of Christian theologians and teachers is to which of the two generally agreed-upon future states of the earth – the millennium or the eternal state – does this passage refer?
 This article helps determine the correct answer to this question.
 But more so, the explanation provides the reader with a better general picture of the whole book of the Revelation.
 And towards the end we explain the special place God has given the church, the body of Christ, for both the millennium and the eternal state.
 You’ll want to read on…

-The Millennium – is the age and dispensation that will follow the present one.
+The Millennium – an age and dispensation that will follow the present Christian dispensation.
 By definition it will last 1000 years.
 It will begin after Jesus Christ returns physically to this earth and to Israel, saving a remnant of that nation, and destroying all their enemies that mean them harm – the Roman beast, the Antichrist, their armies, and all the evil associated with them.
 Satan will be bound in the bottomless pit for the extent of this time.
 All the living will be judged by Jesus, the Son of Man (Matt.
 25:31-32).
 The Jewish remnant will inherit the Promised Land, and will be the means of the restoration of the nation of Israel.
 They will grow and multiply, and be physically blessed according to the faithfulness of God (spoken in Deut.
 28:1-14).
 All the Gentile nations will serve Israel or be destroyed (Isa.
 60:12).
 Jesus Christ will reign as the Son of Man over all God’s creation, which now will be relieved of the burden of its corruption and futility (Rom.
 8:19-22).
 The lion will lay down with the lamb, the serpent will no longer strike, and the wilderness places will be built up, planted, and inhabited.
 The Son of Man will eventually subdue all rule and authority and power of man during this time, reigning until He puts all enemies under His feet (I Cor.
 15:24-25).
-The millennium is a time when every eye will see, which is in contrast to the present dispensation and its profession of faith – the substance of things hoped for, the evidence of things not seen.
+The millennium is a time when every eye will see, which is in contrast to the present Christian dispensation and its profession and operations of faith – the substance of things hoped for, the evidence of things not seen.

 (Now I want to mention some biblical truths about the millennium which you may not have heard or understood as yet, simply because these thoughts are not taught to much extent by our teachers.)
-God the Father will not be on the earth at this time.
-Neither will the tabernacle of God, the New Jerusalem, the church, be on the earth during the millennium.
-God will tabernacle over the earth, and the heavenly Jerusalem will have His throne.
+God the Father will not be on the earth the millennium.
+Neither will the tabernacle of God, the New Jerusalem, the church.
+God will tabernacle over the earth, and the heavenly Jerusalem will have His throne above.
 All believers, as members of the body of Christ and forming the true church, will sit in heavenly places in Christ Jesus (Eph.
 2:6-7).
-It is mainly for the future millennium that we are made kings and priests unto His God and Father (Rev. 1:6).
-“Priests” as nearest to God for the mediated blessing of the earth and “kings” for the government of God downward over the earth.
-This arrangement will provide the source of the rule and authority of “the kingdom of heaven,” which at that time is fully established and developed to rule over the kingdoms of men on the earth.
-God will be known at this time as “God Most High, Possessor of heaven and earth” (Gen. 14:18-20).
+It is for the future millennium that we are made kings and priests unto His God and Father (Rev. 1:6).
+“Priests” as those nearest to God for the mediated blessing of the earth and “kings” as those involved in the government of God downward over the earth.
+This arrangement will provide the source of the authority of “the kingdom of heaven,” which at that time is fully established and developed to rule over the kingdoms of men on the earth.
+During the millennium God will be known as “God Most High, Possessor of heaven and earth” (Gen. 14:18-20).
 Jesus is the true substance of what Melchizedek was in type.
 Jesus, as a Man, will be a royal priest on His earthly throne, representing and mediating for the Most High in heaven.